bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 #### Mac

-1. Go to Network Settings and set IP for Ethernet to Manual, the address to 192.168.2.1, and the subnet mask to 255.255.255.0.
+1. From System Prefrences, go to Network Settings and set IP for Ethernet to Manual, the address to 192.168.2.1, and the subnet mask to 255.255.255.0.
-2. Go to Sharing and click "Internet Sharing".
+2. From System Prefrences, go to Sharing and click "Internet Sharing".
 Choose "Wi-Fi" for the source and your Ethernet port or adapter for the destination.

 ## Connect QGC to Controller